Table of Contents

-A few weeks ago, an Israeli crypto trader had a lien put on his home, his bank account and his vehicles for failing to pay taxes on his crypto gains.
+A few weeks ago, an Israeli crypto trader had a lien put on his home and vehicles, and had his bank account frozen for failing to pay taxes on his crypto gains.

 The interesting part is, he wasn’t trying to avoid paying his taxes.
 He actually tried to pay them, but couldn’t.